DerRKDCB/autotrigger_DSLR/README.md

 # autotrigger_DSLR
 Device to automaticly take a number of long exposure pictures designed for astrophotography.
-Works with any DSLR that has a remote trigger connector and a bulb exposure mode
+Works with any DSLR that has a 2.5mm jack remote trigger connector and a bulb exposure mode

 ## How to use
 The device uses a 2.5mm headphoe jack to simulate an remote trigger.
 It is powered my USB.
 Uses SSD1306 OLED Display as Display.
 With 4 buttons you can change the exposure time and the number of Pictures to take.
-The controller is an ESP8266 (ESP-12F module), so wifi capabilities could be implemented, **but are not yet**.
+The controller is an ESP8266 (ESP-12F module), so wifi capabilities could be implemented (**but are not, yet**).

 1. Plug the USB into any USB Power source (Powerbank/Phone Charger/...) to power the device.
 Power consumtion is only 50mA so any Power source should work.
 Make sure you have a Power source that doesn't switch off because not enough current is detected.
 2. Plug the headphone jack into the external/remote trigger socket of the camera.